maheshrayas/kube-saver/README.md

 ## Motivation

-* Scale down cluster nodes by scaling down deployments during non-business hours and save $$, but if you need to scale back the resources eventhough its a scaledown, don't worry.
+* Scale down cluster nodes by scaling down Deployments, StatefulSet during non-business hours and save $$, but if you need to scale back the resources eventhough its a scaledown, don't worry.
 You will have a Custom Resource which will scale up all resources and wont scale down until next scaledown period.

 ## Installation